myhro/docs-content/content/reference/api/index.md

 # The Giant Swarm API V1

 The Giant Swarm API is a simple, mostly RESTful JSON based API, which can be accessed over an encrypted HTTPS connection.
-The API is used by the Giant Swarm `swarm` CLI command and should be incorporated into your software where programatic control over your infrastructure is required.
+The API is used by the Giant Swarm `swarm` CLI command and should be incorporated into your software where programmatic control over your infrastructure is required.

 *Note: The Giant Swarm API and this documentation is still in alpha and should be expected to change over time.*